sofsavv/TouristGuide-backend/README.md

 This is an university project, online platform that lets users explore and read travel articles by destination and activity, while administrators and content editors manage destinations, articles, and user accounts via a secured CMS interface.

-Authentication: users log in with their email and password; upon successful login, the server issues a signed JSON Web Token (JWT).
-Authorization: (Editor or Admin).
+Authentication & Authorization (Editor or Admin).

 REST API: Exposed via JAX-RS resources deployed in a WAR on Tomcat.